frankthelen/rools/README.md

 ```

 `evaluate()` does not return the facts anymore - which was only for convenience anyway.
-Instead, it returns an object with some useful information about what it was actually doing.
+Instead, it returns an object with some useful information.
-`updated` lists the names of the fact segments that were actually updated during evaluation.
-`fired` is the number of rules that were fired.
-`elapsed` is the number of milliseconds needed.

 ```javascript
 const rools = new Rools();